zendesk/demo_apps/basic_ticket_sample/README.md

 # Basic Ticket Information Sample App

-This sample app displays ticket, agent and customer information on the User Sidebar.
-It is designed to show you how to use and call basic APIs and display them on the user profile location.
+This sample app displays ticket, agent and Zendesk information on the Ticket Sidebar.
+It is designed to show you how to use and call basic APIs and use Zendesk-style menus.

 ### The following information is displayed: